cla-assistant/cla-assistant/README.md

 You as repository owner can review the list of users who signed your CLA for each version of it.

+Try
+====
+CLA assistant is provided by SAP as a free hosted offering under: https://cla-assistant.io/.
+Please leave us a GitHub issue if you have feedback.

 License
 =======